oscarrc/techDweeb_cocoon/README.md

 ---

 ## Important Note
 This is not an official repository and is not affiliated with [@TechDweeb](https://github.com/TechDweeb) or [@anthonycaccese](https://github.com/anthonycaccese/).
-This repository serves strictly as a utility to automate the creation and packaging of color variants for the TechDweeb theme.
+This repository serves strictly as a utility to automate the creation and packaging of color variants for the TechDweeb theme adapted to Cocoon.

 ## Credits
 All credit for the original design, assets, and conceptual work goes to the original author of **TechDweeb**.
 This project aims to support and distribute their work more efficiently through automation.